harshbg/Los-Angeles-Restaurant-Data-Analysis-and-Prediction/README.md

 * Are there any patterns in terms of how health scores of restaurants change over time?

 ## Status
 Project is: _finished_.
 Our team was the winner of the INFORMS Analytics Challenge 2019.
-Our college, [The University of Texas at Dallas](https://www.utdallas.edu/) has published an article detailing the account of the competitions win by our team "Linear Digressors" [here](http://bit.ly/2Wpq792).
+Our college, [The University of Texas at Dallas](https://www.utdallas.edu/) has published an [article](http://bit.ly/2Wpq792) detailing the account of the competitions win by our team "Linear Digressors".

 ## Inspiration
 The cover photo of the Presentation template is to replicate the Los-Angeles skyline.